slatedocs/slate/source/includes/_lscu.md

 api-key | <span class="label label-required">Required</span>
 sig | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) expires | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) q | Supply an arbitrary search string.
-We search in client and report names for matches.
+We search in location and report names for matches.